Museum Jorn, Silkeborg

-Museum Jorn, Silkeborg, (formerly Silkeborg Kunstmuseum) is an art museum located by Gudenåen in Silkeborg, Denmark.
+Museum Jorn, Silkeborg, (formerly Silkeborg Kunstmuseum) is an art museum by Gudenåen in Silkeborg, Denmark.
 The museum holds the collections that were developed by Asger Jorn (1914–1973) from the early 1950s until his death in 1973, since when they have doubled in extent.

-In consequence, the museum is not only home to the most comprehensive collection of Jorn’s own works but also holds thousands of paintings, sculptures and works on paper by other artists – members of the CoBrA avant-garde art movement and older international artists who inspired Jorn or were kindred artistic spirits including, among others, Max Ernst, Francis Picabia, Fernand Léger and Man Ray.
+Consequently, the museum is not only home to the most comprehensive collection of Jorn’s own works but also holds thousands of paintings, sculptures and works on paper by other artists – members of the CoBrA avant-garde art movement and older international artists who inspired Jorn or were kindred artistic spirits including, among others, Max Ernst, Francis Picabia, Fernand Léger and Man Ray.

 History and architecture

 Museum Jorn's history dates back to 1940 when the Silkeborg and Omegn Museum Association made its first acquisitions of art.
 In 1951, a single room in the local history museum in Silkeborg (Silkeborg Museum) was converted to hold modern art.
 In 1961 the museum opened an exhibition at the premises of a school building in Silkeborg, and in 1965 the independent institution Silkeborg Museum of Art was founded.
 In 1973 the museum took over the whole school building, where the museum was housed until 1982.

 At the anniversary of Asger Jorn's birthday, on March 3, 1982, Silkeborg Museum of Art moved to a newly built complex of buildings on an 8,000 m^{2} site near the river Gudenåen.
 The building was designed by the architect Niels Frithiof Truelsen and was inspired by the studio Constantin Brâncuși in front of Centre Pompidou in Paris.

 Because of the museum's large international collection, own acquisitions, and artists’ and collectors' donations the premises were inadequate.
 This resulted in an extension that was inaugurated in 1998.
 The extension was also designed by Niels Frithiof Truelsen.
 Thereby, the exhibition area was increased to 3,200 m^{2} along with a daylight free gallery in the basement for exhibition of works on paper.

 In 2010 the museum underwent a major renovation and changed its name to Museum Jorn, Silkeborg.
 A modern Cobra Forum was designed so that visitors now can immerse themselves in the museum's extensive research material on and by Asger Jorn in electronic media and in books.

 With the reopening and change of name it is highlighted that the museum will continue to challenge its current role.
 The many new initiatives are part of the strategy to respond to Jorn's vision for the museum and to promote the artist who is considered to be Denmark's most significant in the 20th century.